-If you do the math, that comes to $1 million about every eight minutes.
+If you do the math, that comes to $1 million every eight minutes.

-So by the time you finish reading this article, Apple made over $2 million!
+So by the time you finish reading this article, Apple had made over $2 million!

 #27.
-Quarters and dimes have ridges because people used to “shave” the edges of the coins when they were made of pure metal.
+Quarters and dimes have ridges because people used to “shave” the edges of the coins when they were pure metal.

-Merchants had to weigh the coins to make sure they were receiving unshaved coins.
+Merchants had to weigh the coins to ensure they received unshaved coins.

 The ridges made it almost impossible to shave them.

-The coins still have ridges today, even though they aren’t made of pure metal any longer.
+The coins still have ridges today, even though they don’t contain any pure metal.